SharkSnack/shiren-4/content/system/gameplay-basics.md

 ---
 title: "Gameplay Basics"
-metaTitle: "Gameplay Basics - Shiren the Wanderer: Tower of Fortune Wiki"
+metaTitle: "Gameplay Basics - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "Gameplay guide for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---